willfindlay/COMP5900T-Notes/notes.md

 - insert calls to security hooks at various points in kernel code
 - adds generic security system call
 - provides functions for modules to register and unregister themselves as security modules

+#### Interaction with LSM Modules

+- modules can use virtual filesystems
+    - procfs
+    - custom filesystem
+- or they can use the `security` system call
+    - this system call is implemented by the module
+    - not implemented by the kernel by default
+    - uses the same signature as the `socketcall` system call

+#### POSIX.1e Capabilities

+- permissive access control
+    - grants permissions to processes, rather than taking permissions away
+- allow select processes to execute a subset of root capabilities
+- this was moved into an LSM module

 <!--
 ## Linux Security Modules: General Security Support for the Linux Kernel